sini/dactyl-manuform-mini-keyboard/README.md

 * Make changes to design, repeat `load-file`, OpenSCAD will watch for changes and rerender.
 * When done, use OpenSCAD to export STL files

+### Option 2: Use the stl files

+Print right.stl and left.stl.

+For he bottom plate, use right-plate.svg, which can be reversed for the left.
+Since it's an svg file it can either be used to cut into acrylic or wood, or modified into an stl to be 3d printed.

+For USB-C, use the adapter usb-c-4-hole-dactyl v17.stl

 ## License

 Copyright © 2015-2019 Matthew Adereth, Tom Short, Leo Lou and Quentin Lebastard